learning-at-home/hivemind/docs/user/quickstart.md

 opt.load_state_from_peers()

-# Note: if you intend to use GPU, switch to it only after the decentralized optimizer is created
+# Note: if you intend to use GPU, switch to it only after the optimizer is created
 with tqdm() as progressbar:
     while True:
         for x_batch, y_batch in torch.utils.data.DataLoader(trainset, shuffle=True, batch_size=32):